Ogygia: Location

-Maps of historians and geographers like Jean-Baptiste Bourguignon d'Anville, Philipp Clüver, Petrus Bertius and Aaron Arrowsmith refer to Ogygia as an island northwest of Corfu, Ionian Islands, Greece, which adds fuel to modern Greek tradition that Ogygia is, indeed, the same island as the island of Othonoi.
+Maps and written documents of historians and geographers like Jean-Baptiste Bourguignon d'Anville, Philipp Clüver, Petrus Bertius, Wilkie Collins, Alexander Beresford Hope, Alexander von Warsberg, François-René de Chateaubriand and Aaron Arrowsmith refer to Ogygia as an island northwest of Corfu, Ionian Islands, Greece, which adds fuel to modern Greek tradition that Ogygia is, indeed, the same island as the island of Othonoi.

 Victor Bérard identified Perejil as the location of the mythical island of Ogygia.

 Geographical account by Strabo

 Approximately seven centuries after Homer, the Alexandrian geographer Strabo criticized Polybius on the geography of the Odyssey.
 Strabo proposed that Scheria and Ogygia were located in the middle of the Atlantic Ocean.

 At another instance he Polybius suppresses statements.
 For Homer says also, 'Now after the ship had left the river-stream of Oceanus', and, 'In the island of Ogygia, where is the navel of the sea', where the daughter of Atlas lives; and again, regarding the Phaiakians, 'Far apart we live in the wash of the waves, the farthermost of men, and no other mortals are conversant with us.'
 All these clearly suggest that he composed them to take place in the Atlantic Ocean."